 There are several other issues that caregivers of people with cognitive problems need to cope with.

 For a caregiver, memory problems can be incredibly frustrating.
-You can no longer rely on the person for basic information – when she last took her medications, or saw a doctor, or had a shower.
-With severe dementia, the memory loss becomes so extensive that a person can no longer care for herself.
+You can no longer rely on the person for basic information – when they last took their medications, or saw a doctor, or had a shower.
+With severe dementia, the memory loss becomes so extensive that a person can no longer care of themselves.

 Communication problems.
-If you’re a caregiver, communication with your loved one is crucial – it’s the only way to know if you’re giving him what he needs.
+If you’re a caregiver, communication with your loved one is crucial – it’s the only way to know if you’re giving them what they need.
 But with conditions that cause cognitive problems, even basic communication may be difficult or impossible.

-Children with autism often have very delayed speech and some have lifelong difficulty communicating.
+Children with ASD often have very delayed speech and some have lifelong difficulty communicating.
 As MS and Parkinson’s disease progress, they can also diminish a person’s ability to talk.
-A parent with dementia may be able to speak clearly, but what she says may no longer make much sense.
+A parent with dementia may be able to speak clearly, but what they say may no longer make much sense.